rx-rz/api-example/README.md

-# 🧹 Hono API Backend — Modular, Typed, and Scalable
+# 🧹 Hono API Backend Template

 This is a structured, TypeScript-first API backend built on [Hono](https://hono.dev).
-It embraces clarity, modular design, and practical tooling — ideal for teams or solo devs building real-world backends.

 ## ✨ Highlights